Darock-Studio/Darock-Bili/README_en.md

 </details>

 ### Contribute Steps
-Open an Pull Request->Wait for review->Repair problem (if have)->Wait for compile check->merge to main（or Close Pull Request）
+Open an Pull Request -> Wait for review -> Repair problem (if have) -> Wait for compile check -> merge to main（or Close Pull Request）

 Everyone（including administrators）cannot skip any steps.